Maskiot: History

-In July 2008 it was reportedly close to being expanded.
+In 2006, a plan to expand Maskiot was put on hold following international backlash.
+In July 2008, a plan to expand Maskiot by building 20 new houses was made public.
 According to Israeli Radio, the expansion was part of a deal between settlers in Israeli Outposts established without the permission of the Israeli Government and the Israeli Defense Ministry.
-Many of Maskiot's residents are planned to be settlers previously evicted from Gush Katif in the Gaza Strip as part of the Israeli disengagement from Gaza.
-Twenty housing units will be built for evacuees of Shirat HaYam.
+The new houses were planned to accommodate Gush Katif evacuees as part of the Israeli disengagement from Gaza.
 UN Secretary General Ban Ki-moon said he was "deeply concerned" over the new Maskiot plan, whereas the British government said it was "dismayed".
 A spokesman for US Secretary of State Condoleezza Rice said that the settlement expansion was "not helpful", and "inconsistent with Israel's commitment to the roadmap".